ChenBohan/Robotics-Path-Planning-02-Behavior-Planning/README.md

 ```

-### Calculate the next states of vehicles.
+### 2.Calculate the next states of vehicles.

-1.successor_states() - Uses the current state to return a vector of possible successor states for the finite state machine.
+2.1.successor_states() - Uses the current state to return a vector of possible successor states for the finite state machine.

 - "KL" - Keep Lane
 - "LCL" / "LCR"- Lane Change Left / Lane Change Right